QUEST

 Shore Landings

 Whether cruising beneath glaciers or landing ashore at abandoned whaling stations and trappers’ cabins, our excursions bring you face‑to‑face with a timeless wilderness.
+Landings are made at designated shore sites.
 Optional hikes deepen your connection to Svalbard’s rugged landscapes.
 Walk across tundra, cruise grand glaciers, and keep watch for walruses, reindeer, seals, whales, and soaring seabirds.

 Flexible, Expedition-Driven Itineraries